 Kenneth R. Baker has served as a member of our board of directors since 1994.
-Mr. Baker served as President and Chief Executive Officer of the Altarum Institute, a not-for-profit research institution from 1999 through 2007.
-Prior to that he served in a variety of engineering, research and executive management positions with General Motors Corporation, including as program manager of its EV1 program, Vice President of Global Research and Development, and Vice President/General Manager of its Distributed Energy business venture.
-Mr. Baker is also a member of the board of directors of Enerl, Inc. Mr. Baker has a B.S. in mechanical engineering from Clarkson University.
+Mr. Baker has been an independent technology broker with TechBroker LLC in the areas of alternative energy and advanced transportation since 2007.
+Mr. Baker served as President and Chief Executive Officer of the Altarum Institute, a not-for-profit research institution from 1999 through 2007; and prior to that served in a variety of engineering, research and executive management positions with General Motors Corporation, including as program manager of its EV1 program, Vice President of Global Research and Development, and Vice President/General Manager of its Distributed Energy business venture.
+Mr. Baker is also a member of the board of directors of Ener1, Inc. Mr. Baker has a B.S. in mechanical engineering from Clarkson University.

 Murray Gell-Mann has served as a member of our board of directors since 1971.
 Dr. Gell-Mann is a Co-Founder of the Santa Fe Institute, which is devoted to the interdisciplinary study of scientific problems related to simplicity and complexity and to adaptation and evolution, where he has served as a Distinguished Fellow since 1993.
 Dr. Gell-Mann is a Professor Emeritus of Theoretical Physics at the California Institute of Technology, a member of the U.S. National Academy of Sciences, a recipient of the Research Corporation Award and the Franklin Medal of the Franklin Institute and a 1969 Nobel Prize recipient for physics for his work on the theory of elementary particles.
 Dr. Gell-Mann is also a member of the Council on Foreign Relations and has served on the President's Science Advisory Committee and the President's Council of Advisors on Science and Technology.
 In addition, as one of the directors (1979 to 2002) of the John D. and Catherine T. MacArthur Foundation, Dr. Gell-Mann helped found the World Resources Institute, which conducts policy studies on global environmental problems.
-Dr. Gell-Mann has a B.S. in physics from Yale University and a Ph.D. in physics from the Massachusetts Institute of Technology.
+Dr. Gell-Mann has a B.S. in physics from Yale University and a Ph.D. in physics from Massachusetts Institute of Technology.

 Charles R. Holland has served as a member of our board of directors since May 2004.
 General Holland retired as Commander, Headquarters U.S. Special Operations Command in November 2003 and currently serves as an independent consultant for various entities.
-Mr. Holland has been, a consultant for AeroVironment since February 2004.
+Mr. Holland has been a consultant of AeroVironment since February 2004.
 Prior to his retirement, Mr. Holland was responsible for all special operations forces of the Army, Navy and Air Force, both active duty and reserve.
 Mr. Holland serves on the board of directors of General Atomics, Inc. and Protonex Technology Corporation and as an advisor to both Aerospace Integration Corp., a subsidiary of MTC Technologies, and Camber Corporation.
 Mr. Holland has a B.S. in aeronautical engineering from the U.S. Air Force Academy, an M.S. in business management from Troy State University (W. Germany) and an M.S. in astronautical engineering from the Air Force Institute of Technology.